rovaughn/platform-docs/platform/manual/install-hasura/index.rst

 Installing Hasura on a Kubernetes Cluster
 =========================================

-With the introduction of the new Hasura CLI command :ref:`hasura cluster install
+With the Hasura CLI command :ref:`hasura cluster install
 <hasura_platform:cluster_install>` (from ``v0.2.60`` onwards), you can install Hasura on any Kubernetes cluster.

 While generic configuration method is available by writing cluster definition